Welcome, international students!

 - As proof of financial support, we require the DWU Statement of Financial Responsibility for International Students form be completed in full and mailed with appropriate documentation to DWU Admissions.

-- A completed Dakota Wesleyan University Student Physical Form and copy of immunization records showing proof of two MMR vaccines (measles, mumps and rubella).
+- A completed Dakota Wesleyan University Student Health Form, Student Physical Form, and copy of immunization records showing proof of two MMR vaccines (measles, mumps and rubella).
 Immunization requirements can be found on the Student Health Form.

 If you have questions or wish for additional information, please call us at 800-333-8506 or contact us online using this form.